A Priori Sampling of Transition States with Guided Diffusion: Extended analysis of ASTRA dynamics and robustness

 From SBI-based approaches, ASTRA successfully recovers at least two out three TSs as shown in Figure \ref{fig:abl:ala2}.
 These results are in agreement with prior results obtained using our force field \cite{raja2025action}.
 While SAA shines in its convergence capabilities, SBI - as an informed initialization prior to SAA optimization - is the main feature allowing \textit{a priori} sampling of a diverse TS ensemble.
 In particular, by sampling across a broad region of the (approximate) iso-probability surface connecting the two metastable states—under their respective conditional generative models, II provides a diverse set of initial guesses that helps avoid premature convergence to a single dominant pathway.
 This allows to sample all three transition states.

 Interestingly, this comprehensive sampling of the TS is only observed when employing a guidance scale of 1.0.
 This phenomenon is illustrated in Figure \ref{fig:abl:and_nosaa_guid} and Fig. \ref{fig:abl:sa_nosaa_guid}, where increasing the guidance scale from 1.0 to 3.0 progressively concentrates the TS guesses into the direct region separating the high-probability metastable states.
 This behavior is consistent with a stronger guidance driving the sampling toward more localized, higher-density regions: a reduction in directional diversity constrains the sampling trajectories to fewer dominant modes.
-Notably, SA fails to generate initial guesses that converge to all three TSs under SAA, whereas II succeeds, albeit with the third TS (bottom-right region of the Ramachandran plot) being sampled less frequently, as shown in Figure \ref{fig:abl:and_nosaa_guid}.
-While the difference in sampling density for this third TS is substantial, it highlights the potential of II to recover underrepresented transition modes.
+Notably, SA fails to generate initial guesses that converge to all three TSs under SAA, whereas II succeeds, albeit with the third TS (bottom-right region of the Ramachandran plot) being sampled less frequently (Figure \ref{fig:abl:and_nosaa_guid}).
+Although this third mode remains underrepresented, the fact that II recovers it at all highlights its potential to access transition channels missed by simpler interpolation strategies.
 Looking ahead, further improving the diversity and breadth of PES coverage during initialization could enhance the robustness of the overall method, particularly in systems exhibiting complex, multi-pathway reaction dynamics.